UncategorizedRead the comments:

-MAN readers already know regular contributor Lillian Sizemore for her scholarly (Lod 2.0) and sleuthy (Miss Marble) ways.
-What we haven’t seen on MAN here before is her art.
-Sizemore’s sumptuous mosaic mandalas encapsulate the many pursuits that Sizemore throws her head and heart into so magnificently.
-The spiritual, the intellectual, the “mosaical”, the geometrical, the historical – all come together so seamlessly in one of her works that it can be difficult to get one’s mind around everything that is going on in one of them.
+Editor’s Note: MAN readers already know contributor Lillian Sizemore for her scholarly (Lod 2.0) and sleuthy (Miss Marble) ways about splendid mosaics both ancient and modern.
+What we haven’t seen here before is her own very personal and magnificent art.
+Sizemore’s sumptuous mosaic mandalas combine the many pursuits that Sizemore throws her head and heart into so magnificently.
+The spiritual, the intellectual, the “mosaical”, the geometrical, the historical – all come together so seamlessly in one of her works that it can often be difficult to grasp everything that is going on in one of them.
 That’s why we were happy to discover this interview on the “Bodies in Space” blog which is described as “the go-to space on the web devoted to celebrating whole brain, whole body, whole minded solutions to the 21st century call for problem solving.”
 Our thanks to interviewer Dr. M.A.
 Greenstein (aka Dr. G) and Sizemore.
+Enjoy – Nancie

 Bodies in Space Explores Dispatch by Dr. G.